kauffman12/EQLogParser/README.md

 # EQLogParser
 Everquest Log Parser for Live/TLP servers.
-There's currently two versions as I'm reworking things.

 Latest Release:
 https://github.com/kauffman12/EQLogParser/raw/master/Release/EQLogParser-1.8.79.msi

-The software depends on a Docking UI control from Actipro so needs a license to build and run without having an Actipro splash screen.
-One day I may find a good replacement so that it's all open source.
-I've only tested on Live but it may work fine on TLP.
+This software depends on a Docking UI control from Actipro so it needs a license to build and run without having an Actipro splash screen.
+However, I am currently replacing Actipro with an equivlent from Syncfusion.
+Licenses for Syncfusion can be obtained for free if you meet requirements.
-I imagine it won't work at all for P99.

-The Releases folder has recent builds.
-The msi installer and exe have now been signed with a real cert.
+The Releases folder has recent builds including a version 1.9. build that's a work in-progress.
+The msi installer has been signed with a real cert.
 It still will display Unknown Publisher messages in windows but if you do the following you can avoid those in the future.

 1. right-click the msi file and choose properties
 2. under the digital signatures tab select the one signature and click details